Akshita-Kasera/binance-futures-testnet-bot/README.md

 Author: Akshita Kasera

-This project is a Streamlit-based Python trading bot created as part of a Python Developer internship assignment.
+This project is a Streamlit-based trading bot built in Python that connects to Binance Futures Testnet to place MARKET, LIMIT, and STOP orders with logging and validation.

 ## Features
 - Market, Limit and Stop orders